 The Risk Committee (hereinafter "RC") is a collegiate body created by agreement of the Board of Directors.
 It is responsible for approving the policies and the organization for the integral management of risks, as well as the modifications that are made to them.
 The Committee defines the level of tolerance and the degree of exposure to risk that the Fund is willing to assume in the development its business and decides the needed actions for the implementation of corrective measures required, in case there are deviations from the levels of tolerance to the risk and the degrees of exposure assumed.
-The Committee meets monthly and is comprised of a minimum of three directors and a maximum of five directors: one of them, who will chair the Committee, the General Manager and the Risk Manager.
+The Committee meets monthly and is comprised of at least three (3) directors, one of whom will chair the Committee, the General Manager and the Risk Manager.
 The Committee reports quarterly to the Board of Directors the agreements reached and issues discussed in the Risk Committee meetings.